Upper branches of a mature Quercus phellos (Willow Oak).

 • Inventory on the way

-Contact us to learn about delivery and install options before purchase.
+Contact us to learn about local delivery and install options before purchase.

 Quercus phellos, commonly called willow oak, are so-named for the resemblance of their leaves and bark to those of willow trees (genus Salix); rather than the toothy-lobed leaves and wide-wrinkled bark of typical oaks, Quercus phellos has smoother bark and long, lanceolate leaves with hair-like tips.
 Willow oak is a fast grower, and can grow to a moderate height of 40-75' in yard or home garden settings, but may reach heights of up to 100' in the wild.
 Also similar to willows, willow oak has thick, fibrous root masses, which are tolerant of wet and flooded soil, allowing willow oak to thrive near bodies of water.
 As an oak tree, Quercus phellos also produces acorns, but its rounded acorns are smaller than other species and their bowl-like caps may cover over half of the acorn nut itself.